satori/go.uuid/README.md

 This package provides implementation of Universally Unique Identifier (UUID).

-With 100% test coverage out of box.
+With 100% test coverage and benchmarks out of box.

 Supported versions:
 * Version 1, based on timestamp and MAC address (RFC 4122)